exonum/exonum-doc/src/advanced/time.md

 For practical reasons, we always choose the timestamp with index `f + 1`, since this value is reliable and at the same time the most recent one.

-## Discussion

-The validator nodes can potentially generate and send transactions to update the time any moment, however, in the current implementation the nodes send the transactions after commit of each block.

-At the time when a new blockchain is launched, the consolidated time is unknown until the transactions from at least `2f + 1` validator nodes are processed.
-Further in the course of blockchain operation this time will strictly grow monotonously.

 ## REST API